A. Mama Cash Criteria for Funding (Body, Money, Voice)

 - Exclusion of Indigenous women from decision making over their land

-- Labour rights of women and trans* people in sex, domestic or industrial work
+- Labour rights of women, trans and intersex people in sex, domestic or industrial work

 - Rights to water, food, and a clean, safe, and healthy environment